trustoverip/deliverables/recommendations/DP0003-laws-of-identity/DP0003-laws-of-identity.md

 |TL2|X|||
 |TL1|X|||

-\* The second caveat is that no indivudual system must support both omnidirectional and directed identity.
-However, no underlying technologies should prevent the existance of both types.
+\* The second caveat is that no individual system must support both omnidirectional and directed identity.
+However, no underlying technologies should prevent the existence of both types.

 ### Law 5: Pluralism of Operators and Technologies
-A universal identity metasystem must channel and enable the interworking of multiple identity technologies run by multiple identity providers.
+A universal identity ecosystem must channel and enable the interworking of multiple identity technologies run by multiple identity providers.

 || **MUST** | **SHOULD** | **MAY** | **NOT Applicable** |
 |---|---|---|---|---|